Reports to: Services Director

 - Perform other responsibilities as assigned in support of LifeWire’s mission.

-- Three or more years’ experience in crisis intervention and domestic violence advocacy preferred; experience supervising others and/or program management preferred.
+- Two or more years’ experience in crisis intervention and domestic violence advocacy preferred.
+Prior legal advocacy work preferred.

 - Multilingual/cultural preferred.

-- Experience, ability, and willingness to work with a culturally diverse team and participants.
+- Experience, demonstrated skill, and willingness to work with a culturally diverse team and participants.

 - Access to reliable transportation and valid Washington State driver’s license.